 If you want to pre-bolus, enter the carbs you plan to eat and advance the time to when you will eat them to get that insulin started.
 Loop will calculate how much insulin you can take now while keeping your BG above your suspend threshold.

 Some loopers don’t modify the time.
 For carbohydrates, many Loopers leave meal time as the current time, while for slower absorbing food likes proteins and fats, you can scroll the dial to some future time period (typically one to two hours).

-Food Type: You can use the Lollipop (2 hours), Taco (3 hours) or Pizza (4 hours) to help Loop characterize the type of food you are eating (and how long your body may take to absorb it), or you can select the far right Plate icon to reveal many different food items.
+Food Type: You can use the Lollipop (30 minutes – warning, suitable for low-treatments only, not meals), Taco (3 hours) or Pizza (5 hours) to help Loop characterize the type of food you are eating (and how long your body may take to absorb it), or you can select the far right Plate icon to reveal many different food items.
 You can either select the icon that best represents your item or you can select abc in the lower left corner to type a simple description of the food you’re eating.
 This is very helpful if multiple adults are helping to care for the person with diabetes.

 Select Continue to move to the Bolus screen.

 NOTE – the carbs have not been saved yet.
 You may choose to Save without Bolusing and then the carb entry is saved.
 If you hit Carb Entry at upper left to return to the previous Carb Entry Screen, you can modify what you just entered or hit Cancel to discard the entry.